-Working at College of the North Atlantic - Qatar is a wonderful opportunity both personally and professionally.
+Working at University of Doha for Science and Technology is a wonderful opportunity both personally and professionally.
 It also presents some challenges because of the fact that you are working in a foreign country with different customs, laws and religion.

 While in Qatar, every person is subject to Qatar's laws and regulations, which sometimes differ significantly from those in other countries.
 Penalties for breaking the law can be more severe than in other counties for similar offences.
 Persons violating Qatari laws, even unknowingly, may be arrested, expelled, and/or imprisoned.

-Your behaviour can affect the College's reputation and can have an impact on its future in Qatar.
+Your behaviour can affect the University's reputation and can have an impact on its future in Qatar.
 Living in Qatar is such an opportunity!

 Newcomers to Qatar must be aware that unless you are married and have the documentation to prove that, it is illegal to live with someone of the opposite sex.
 Furthermore, gestures of excessive affection in public should be avoided.
 If they are deemed to infringe on moral values, individuals concerned may be prosecuted.
 Homosexual activity is also considered to be a criminal offense.